Most and Least Expensive Cars to Insure in 2026: Complete Guide

 Repair Costs

 Luxury and performance vehicles use specialized parts, proprietary materials, and advanced electronics that cost far more to replace than standard components.
-Vehicles with expensive parts or specialized repairs lead to higher premiums, as insurers anticipate larger payouts on collision or comprehensive claims.
 This is why a Maserati and a Honda can sustain the same fender-bender but generate claims that are thousands of dollars apart.
-Electric vehicles face a similar issue — battery damage and limited repair shops drive EV repair bills far higher than their gas counterparts.
+Even minor collisions on modern vehicles now routinely trigger repair bills of $2,500–$4,000+ due to ADAS sensor recalibration and advanced materials.
+Electric vehicles face a similar issue — battery damage and limited repair shops drive EV repair bills far higher than their gas counterparts, with battery replacements ranging from $5,999 to $25,000+ depending on the model.
+Learn more about how rising repair costs are pushing your premiums higher.

 Theft Rates

 If your vehicle is a popular target for thieves, your insurer knows it.
-Vehicles with higher theft likelihood raise premiums because comprehensive coverage must account for frequent theft claims — insurers track models prone to theft using detailed historical data.
-High-performance imports and certain popular truck models tend to have above-average theft exposure.
+Vehicles with higher theft likelihood raise premiums because comprehensive coverage must account for frequent theft claims — insurers track models prone to theft using detailed historical data and ZIP code-level claims information.
+High-performance imports and certain popular truck models tend to have above-average theft exposure, which can add meaningfully to your annual premium.

 Safety Ratings

 IIHS and NHTSA ratings have a direct and measurable impact on what you pay.
-Vehicles that earn IIHS Top Safety Pick+ awards typically see insurance premiums 5–15% lower than comparable vehicles with poor ratings.
-Cars with top safety ratings — like the Honda CR-V, Mazda CX-5, and Subaru Forester — consistently earn lower rates because they result in fewer injury claims and reduced collision severity.
-On the other hand, poor or unrated safety scores signal elevated risk to insurers.
+Vehicles earning top honors — like the Toyota Camry (TSP+), Mazda3 (TSP+), Hyundai Kona (TSP+), and Tesla Model Y (TSP+) — consistently earn lower rates because they result in fewer injury claims and reduced collision severity.
+On the other hand, poor or unrated safety scores signal elevated risk to insurers and can push premiums 5–25% higher.
+Insurers reward crash-avoidance technology and strong occupant protection through meaningful discounts.

 Horsepower & Performance